What is Crafty Supermarket?

 - We post the event to many online calendars, regional tourism bureaus and craft event listings.

-- We create 120 handmade craft show posters that are printed locally and posted in businesses around the Cincinnati region.
+- We create 100 handmade craft show posters that are printed locally and posted in businesses around the Cincinnati region.
+(We may have to skip this for holiday due to COVID-19)

 - We also spread the word with flyers that we distribute around Cincinnati and send to indie craft shops across the Midwest.